IMPORTANT NOTICE FOR PARISHIONERS: Staying safe at Mass during the January 2021 Lockdown

 IMPORTANT REMINDER - face coverings while in the Church.
 Please wear a face covering over BOTH THE MOUTH AND THE NOSE upon entering the Church and throughout your stay

-St Augustine’s Mass booking system is now operational again: Click here to book your place at Mass and see the rules for attending Mass
+St Augustine’s Mass booking system: Click here to book your place at Mass and see the rules for attending Mass

-Guidance for the Celebration of Public Mass: Issued by the Bishops’ Conference of England and Wales
+Guidance for the Celebration of Public Mass remains the same in January 2021: Issued by the Bishops’ Conference of England and Wales

 We have a youtube live-stream feed with a camera in the church.
 The image on the left shows the area of the church that is being streamed.
 If you are within this area, then it will be possible to see you over the internet.

 All Masses will be live streamed.
 Public Mass: some Masses will be open to the public but, if possible, please book your place if you wish to attend.
 To find out the times of all Masses see the Calendar and the Newsletter

 Archdiocese of Birmingham: Advertisement for Chief Operating Officer role